bitnami/containers/containers/redmine/README.md

 ## Persisting your application

 If you remove every container and volume all your data will be lost, and the next time you run the image the application will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

-If you are using docker-compose your data will be persistent as long as you don't remove `mariadb_data` and `application_data` data volumes.
-If you have run the containers manually or you want to mount the folders with persistent data in your host follow the next steps:
+For persistence of the Redmine deployment, the above examples define docker volumes namely mariadb_data and redmine_data.
+The Redmine application state will persist as long as these volumes are not removed.

+If avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
+Alternatively you can make use of volume plugins to host the volume data.

 > **Note!** If you have already started using your application, follow the steps on [backing](#backing-up-your-application) up to pull the data from your running container down to your host.

-### Mount persistent folders in the host using docker-compose
+### Mount host directories as data volumes with Docker Compose

 This requires a sightly modification from the template previously shown:
 ```yaml